benj2468/parsley-lsp/README.md

-# LSP Example
+# Parsley LSP

-Heavily documented sample code for https://code.visualstudio.com/api/language-extensions/language-server-extension-guide

 ## Functionality

-This Language Server works for plain text file.
+This Language Server works for parsley files.
 It has the following language features:
-- Completions

 - Diagnostics regenerated on each file change or configuration change

-It also includes an End-to-End test.
+- Linking to external files

 ## Structure